ZcashDePIN/DePINZcash/README.md

 ## Rewards System

-Node operators earn **Meteora coins** for verifiably contributing to the Zcash network infrastructure.
+Node operators earn rewards for verifiably contributing to the Zcash network infrastructure.
 The reward pool is funded by protocol fees collected in a secure vault, ensuring sustainable and transparent payouts.

+### Payment Options

+Choose your preferred payment method:
+- **SOL (Solana)** - Fast, low-fee transactions (recommended)
+- **ZEC (Zcash)** - Privacy-focused payments

 ### How Rewards Work

 - **Initial Sync**: Bonus rewards for completing blockchain synchronization
 - **Uptime**: Continuous rewards for keeping your node online and synced
 - **Network Participation**: Additional rewards for serving peers and strengthening the network
-- **Fee Vault**: All protocol fees are deposited into a vault and distributed to verified node operators
+- **Fee Vault**: Protocol fees are collected in a vault and distributed to verified node operators

 See [REWARDS.md](docs/REWARDS.md) for detailed information about the reward structure.